rhythm-games-tampere/rhythm-games-tampere.github.io/README.md

 Tampereen Rytmipelaajat ry ("Tarry") is a Tampere-based association formed to make rhythm games more accessible in the region.
 We organize activities which revolve around dancing games (ITG/DDR) and other arcade rhythm games.

-Tarry is currently looking for a space to accommodate gaming machines and host activities in.
-Help us by joining our [Discord](https://discord.gg/DvfRy8ebh9) and the search for the new community arcade!
+Tarry is starting a new community-pulled rhythm game arcade as part of [Nekalab](https://www.tampere.fi/organisaatio/nekalan-kulttuurikeskus-nekalab), a new cultural center opening in January 2026.
+We will use the space as a private-type arcade with periodic open doors and other events.
+Find out more on our [Discord](https://discord.gg/DvfRy8ebh9) and to join the project!

 [**Join us now!**](./README.md) Our membership fee is 10 € per year.